Q. Why did the USTA change the Ranking and Tournament Level System?

 Q. How do I filter out my Section National Standings?

 All standing and ranking lists are now ONE National Standing List.
-To find your placement on a Section list, the National list can be filtered by Section by entering your Section name in the search field.
-The system will return a list of players in the Section name entered, ordered in accordance with rank.
+To find your placement on a Section list, the National list can be filtered by Section/District by using the drop-down menu.
+The system will return a list of players based on your filter selections in accordance with rank.

 Q. How did the USTA determine how 2020 events counted on the new point table for calculation purposes?